dsccommunity/NetworkingDsc/README.md

 ### xNetAdapterBinding
 * **InterfaceAlias**: Specifies the alias of a network interface.
 Mandatory.
 * **ComponentId**: Specifies the underlying name of the transport or filter in the following form - ms_xxxx, such as ms_tcpip.
 Mandatory.
-* **EnsureEnabled**: Specifies if the component ID for the Interface should be Enabled or Disabled.
+* **State**: Specifies if the component ID for the Interface should be Enabled or Disabled.
 Optional.
 Defaults to Enabled. { Enabled | Disabled }.

 ## Functions